rosmas/Test-Tribute-Page/README.md

 This is a practice tribute page that I did from freecodecamp

-Used this project to learn how to push ny projects to github
+Used this project to learn how to push ny projects to GitHub